cinescope-wkr/cs479-neural-assemblies/README.md

   - Stylized depictions of LEGO® figurine of Edwin Catmull and Steve Jobs... and more
 - Integration of [DreamGaussian](https://dreamgaussian.github.io) to synthesize candidate 3D geometry
 - Manual refinement and stylization in **Blender** and **LEGO Studio**
-- Final rendering pipeline combining neural representations and stylized shading
+- Final rendering pipeline combining neural representations and stylized 3D contents

 ---